rohan-agr/cantor-p1/index.md

 ## Fibonacci Numbers

 Now that we have a grasp on the fundamental operations that will guide most of our programming, let's take it one step further with our first program.
 In the above example, we [hard coded](https://www.pcmag.com/encyclopedia/term/hard-coded) the first few numbers in the Fibonacci series.
-Let's write a [function](https://www.w3schools.com/python/python_functions.asp#:~:text=A%20function%20is%20a%20block,return%20data%20as%20a%20result.)
-In this
+Let's write a program to perform this task and return numbers in the Fibonacci sequence.

 ### Version Control - Git